-CONSENT CALENDAR.
+CONSENT AGENDA.
 Items on the Consent Agenda are routine, procedural, informational, self-explanatory non-controversial items that require action but generally don't require discussion or debate.
-Acting on these items move the meeting, along allowing for more time for substantive issues.
+Acting on these items moves the meeting along, allowing for more time for substantive issues.
 Items on the Consent Agenda may be removed from the Consent Agenda at the request of any two delegates.
-Items removed from the Consent Agenda at the request of any two delegates.
-Items removed from the Consent Agenda at a place in the agenda determined by the Moderator.
+Items removed from the Consent Agenda shall be acted upon by the assembly at a place in the Agenda determined by the Moderator.